 Vitamin D and the Plant-Based Diet: What You Really Need to Know

-Below I review a few questions and answers about vitamin D that might help you make good decisions for your health, particularly when sun exposure is limited by the season or your lifestyle.
+These questions and answers about vitamin D might help you make good decisions for your health:

 1. Can artificial lights produce vitamin D?